FlashMoE: Fast Distributed MoE in a Single Kernel: Evaluation

-In our experiments, we observe Comet exhibiting anomalously bad performance values at 8 GPUs, so we exclude their results from evaluations at 8 GPUs and only include for results at $\leq$ 4 GPUs. \textbf{Note} we evaluate \sysname using FP32 precision whereas all baselines use FP16.
-We do so because (1) no baseline supports FP32 and (2) time constraints prevent us from tuning our system to peak performance at FP16.
-Most importantly, this precision discrepancy disadvantages \sysname by doubling the communication and computation precision, \emph{making our results a conservative lower bound}.
-Yet, as we show in the succeeding sections, \sysname outperforms all baselines.
+\myparab{Desiderata.} We observe Comet exhibiting anomalously bad performance values at 8 GPUs, so we exclude their results from evaluations at 8 GPUs and only include for results at $\leq$ 4 GPUs.
+We evaluate \sysname using FP32 precision whereas all baselines use FP16.
+We do so because (1) of incomplete fp16 tuning (\S\ref{sec:fp16-memory-throughput}) and (2) no baseline supports FP32.
+Note, this precision discrepancy disadvantages \sysname by doubling its communication volume and computational workload.